Eric Schneiderman: Reports of Abuse and resignation

 In his initial response to the allegations, Schneiderman said: "In the privacy of intimate relationships, I have engaged in role-playing and other consensual sexual activity.
 I have not assaulted anyone.
 I have never engaged in nonconsensual sex, which is a line I would not cross."
 Three hours after the article was published in The New Yorker, Schneiderman announced his resignation effective the next day.
 In a statement, he said that he "strongly contested" the allegations, but resigned because they would "effectively prevent" him from performing the duties of his office.
 He did not seek re-election.
 Schneiderman's deputy, Solicitor General Barbara Underwood, was appointed to replace him as Attorney General.

+Criminal investigation and disciplinary proceedings

-Governor Andrew Cuomo assigned Nassau County District Attorney Madeline Singas as a special prosecutor to investigate possible criminal charges against Schneiderman.
+Governor Andrew Cuomo assigned Nassau County District Attorney Madeline Singas as a special prosecutor to investigate possible criminal charges against Schneiderman arising out of the abuse allegations that had been made against him.
 On November 8, 2018, Singas announced that Schneiderman would not be prosecuted.
 Singas stated that she believed the allegations made by Schneiderman's accusers, but added that "legal impediments, including statutes of limitations, preclude criminal prosecution."
 In response, Schneiderman stated, "I recognize that District Attorney Singas' decision not to prosecute does not mean I have done nothing wrong.
 I accept full responsibility for my conduct in my relationships with my accusers, and for the impact it had on them."
 Schneiderman further stated that he was "committed to a lifelong path of recovery and making amends" and apologized for the pain he had caused.

-In 2019, Schneiderman had completed a class on becoming a meditation teacher.
+In 2019, Schneiderman completed a class to become a meditation teacher.

+In 2021, Schneiderman’s law license was suspended for a year after a disciplinary proceeding in which he admitted to abusive conduct.

+In 2022, Schneiderman promised not to run for political office again.